laravel/nova-docs/3.0/customization/localization.md

 }
 ```

-To customize labels for create and update buttons, override the `createButtonLabel` and `updateButtonLabel` methods.
+To customize labels for the resource's create and update buttons, you may override the `createButtonLabel` and `updateButtonLabel` methods on the resource:

 ```php
 /**